moja-global/FLINT.Module.Chapman_Richards/README.md

 https://github.com/moja-global/FLINT#development-environment-how-to-for-windows

-Once this is completed, start a command shell where you cloned this repository and use the following commands to create the Visual Studio solution:
+Once this is completed, start a command shell where you cloned this repository and change to the source folder then use the following commands to create the Visual Studio solution:

 ```powershell
 # Create a build folder